Feyerabend/vm/vm5/README.md

 ### gc2.c

+The `gc2.c`have some slight improvements over `gc.c`.
+Those are:

-a. *Object management:*
+a.) *Object management*
-   - *Reference counting*: Besides addition to mark-and-sweep, implementing reference counting can help manage objects (with circular references) more effectively.
+   - *Reference counting*.
+Besides addition to mark-and-sweep, implementing reference counting can help manage objects (with circular references) more effectively.

-   - *Pools*: For frequently allocated and deallocated objects of the same size, using memory pools can reduce fragmentation and improve performance.
+   - *Pools*.
+For frequently allocated and deallocated objects of the same size, using memory pools can reduce fragmentation and improve performance.

-b. *Errors:*
+b.) *Errors*
-   - Improve robustness by handling memory allocation failures gracefully and providing mechanisms for recovery or scaling.
+   - Improving robustness by handling memory allocation failures gracefully and providing mechanisms for recovery or scaling.

-c. *Debugging:*
+c.) *Primitive debugging*
-   - Implement debugging features to track memory usage and identify potential leaks or performance bottlenecks.
+   - Implement some "debugging" features by printing statements to track memory usage and identify potential leaks or performance bottlenecks.